OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/dng/oh-doors-next-0045.md

 </xsl:if>
 ```

 > **Note**: For this mapping to work, the source entity id must be present in a single target artifact.
-If a single or multiple artifacts are found having same source entity id, then the OpsHub Integration Manager will consider the first result and the mapping will not allow update for the folder field.
+If a single or multiple artifacts are found having same source entity id, then the <code class="expression">space.vars.SITENAME</code> will consider the first result and the mapping will not allow update for the folder field.
 If no artifacts are found, then the mapping will allow update for the folder field.

 #### Example 2: